21 Effective Home Remedies For Bruises

 Aloe vera is renowned for its anti-inflammatory and skin-soothing properties (29).
 When applied to a bruise, it may help reduce inflammation, ease pain, and boost healing.
 The natural cooling effect of aloe vera may also provide relief from any discomfort associated with the bruise.

-These remedies are tested and tried, and will work wonders in getting rid of the bruise marks.
-Now, let’s understand a little more about bruises by knowing about the underlying causes, signs and symptoms, how they are categorized, and a few FAQs to clear your common doubts.
+To understand more about how these tips may help you, you need to learn a little more about bruises and their underlying causes, signs, and symptoms, how they are categorized, and a few FAQs to clear your common doubts.

 What Causes Bruising?

 The blood vessels present beneath the skin can burst or leak either because they have become weak or they are damaged.
-Some of the most common reasons which contribute to bruising are:
+Some of the most common reasons that contribute to bruising are:

 1. Blows to the body